800-liter industrial kettle

 Electric heating

-The electrical system offers more stable thermal control and less variation during delicate processes.
+The electric system offers more stable thermal control and less variation during delicate processes.
 It is recommended when the product is sensitive to caramelization or hot spots.

-The resistors are usually installed in the thermal jacket or directly under the bottom.
-In actual operations, the most frequent problem is not insufficient power, but the accumulation of carbonized residues on the hot surfaces.
+The resistors are usually installed in a thermal jacket or directly under the bottom.
+In actual operations, the most frequent problem is not insufficient power, but the accumulation of carbonized residues on hot surfaces.

 In products with high sugar or starch content, preventive cleaning is critical.
-If proper washing is not performed, thermal transfer quickly decreases and energy consumption increases.
+If proper washing is not performed, thermal transfer rapidly decreases and energy consumption increases.

 Gas heating